 Quick summary: When does male hair loss start?

-• Early signs: Approximately 25% of men with hereditary baldness start losing hair before the age of 21.
+- Early signs: Approximately 25% of men with hereditary baldness begin losing hair before age 21.

-• Factors that influence male hair loss: Genetics, age, health conditions, and stress are primary factors.
+- Factors that influence male hair loss: genetics, age, health conditions, and stress.
 Diet, lifestyle, and medications can also contribute to hair thinning or loss.

-• What can you do about male hair loss?
-Treatment options include medications like minoxidil and finasteride, which slow hair loss, hair transplants (FUE and FUT), low-level laser therapy, and PRP therapy.
+- What can you do about male hair loss?
+Treatment options include medications such as minoxidil and finasteride, hair transplants (FUE and FUT), low-level laser therapy, and PRP therapy.

 Male hair loss, or androgenetic alopecia, is an issue many men face as they age.
 Although it’s a natural process, understanding when it begins and what influences it can help you take proactive steps to maintain healthy hair or reclaim lost hair.
 Male hair loss usually starts gradually, but the onset and rate of progression can vary significantly from one person to another.
-Often, the first signs appear as early as the 20s or 30s, but for some, it might not become noticeable until later in life.
+Often, the first signs appear in the 20s or 30s, but for some, it may not become noticeable until later in life.

-At The Treatment Rooms in London, we specialise in treating male hair loss, providing a tailored, results-driven approach to restoration through procedures like FUE hair transplant surgery.
+At The Treatment Rooms in London, we specialise in treating male hair loss, providing a tailored, results-driven approach to hair restoration through procedures such as FUE hair transplant surgery.
 In this article, we explore the timeline and causes of male hair loss, discuss factors and risks, and offer guidance on potential preventative measures and treatments.

 When does male hair loss start?